 The film included an ‘Expanding Head’ trick, then the ‘Wandering Jew’ made an appearance.
 In this Adam Strickson appears as a figure travelling through a painted mountainous landscape, starting as a small puppet figure in the distance then bursting into the foreground holding a staff, all burning eyes and wild white beard.
 Next was the ‘Framed Lady’ (a woman steps out of the frame of her portrait as the artist dreams lascivious thoughts).
 Then levitation tricks and that old favourite, sawing a beautiful woman assistant in half.
 It ended with the ‘Brahmin and the Butterfly’, in which a caterpillar turns into a beautiful winged butterfly lady.
 These tricks were either created within the camera, or with the help of a conjuror friend, Bim Mason.

 After this the curtain fell inside the marquee to open up the theatre space.
 The image of the Butterfly Woman gave way to the story of a butterfly hunter who is ‘captured’ by a small group of women.
 We follow his travails in yet another Land of Women.
-Finally, once the audience have left the marquee, there was a short puppet show.
+Finally, once the audience have vacated the marquee, there was a short outdoor puppet show.
 This was based on a Moomintroll story,’The Fillyjonk Who Believed in Disasters’.
-We later (2007) radically re-worked into Storm in a Teacup.
+In 2007 we radically re-worked this into Storm in a Teacup.

 BOB FRITH, KEITH BRAY (m), DAVE GILES (m), MELISSA WYER, ADAM STRICKSON, MOIRA HIRST (h), RONA LEE, LUANA DEE, CLAIRE HEWLETT, AMANDA SPEED (admin).